luxecraft/property-portal/README.md

 - Suggestions based on current location
 - Scale up to millions of records
 - Making the web app responsive
-- Use search parameters like near me, within 5km radius
+- Use search parameters like near me, within a 5 km radius

 ## Tech Stack